 Promising test results for Chiengora in Industrial Knitting

 Building on the sneaker’s success, our team further tested the knitting properties of Modus Intarsia’s industrial Chiengora yarn (a mixture of Tencel lyocell, recycled wool and dog wool) in a sweater development.
 We selected a single jersey knitting technique that reinforces the yarn’s softness and fluffiness.
 According to the tests on our STOLL machinery, Chiengora can be well processed and knitted with, and its properties are comparable with the properties of traditional wool types.

 Can Chiengora replace traditional wool production?

 However, there are still many obstacles to overcome.
-There’s very little information available on the properties of Chiengora in literature.
+There is very little information available on the properties of Chiengora in literature.
 Even though a good washing removes any dog odour, the perception rules that dog hairs will never completely loose the scent of their original wearer.
-Knitwear Lab aims to contribute to the commercialization of this fiber by using it in our product development.
+KNITWEAR LAB aims to contribute to the commercialization of this fiber by using it in our product development.
 We hope to inspire more designers and brands to start exploring the qualities and benefits of Chiengora.